manemal/HighQ-Collaborate/README.md

 This javascript library is intended to help others with functionality related to the HighQ Collaborate SaaS platform.

-**NOTE:** This library is intended for version 4.1 onwards of HighQ Collaborate.
+---

+**NOTE:** This library is now deprecated due to changes in the Collaborate dashboard architecture and technologies used (5.x onwards).

+---

 ## ClientCustomisations
 This is a library that includes a set of helper functions when creating Home page dashboards for a site.